The GnuCash Preferences window allows you to customize your

 Auto-raise lists: If selected, all lists will automatically be expanded when input focus is in the list field.

-Tab order includes Transfer on Memorised Transaction: If selected, when the transaction is auto filled, pressing the Tab key in the register the cursor’s jump will include the Transfer field.
+Tab order includes Transfer on Memorized Transaction: If selected, when the transaction is auto filled, pressing the Tab key in the register the cursor’s jump will include the Transfer field.

 Check cleared transactions: If selected, automatically check off cleared transactions when reconciling.